 Ideally, there would be one meeting with you at the very minimum.
-You could potentially be accompanied at this meeting, and this is good practice as it shows that the employer intends to act fairly.
+You should be accompanied at this meeting, and this is good practice as it shows that the employer intends to act fairly.

 What is the minimum consultation period for redundancy?